Microbial community and hemorrhoids

 What is the significance of stool regulation for the rectum?

-The rectum does not primarily "suffer" from diseases, but from unfavorable emptying conditions.
+The rectum does not primarily "suffer" from diseases, but from unfavorable conditions for emptying.

 How does the gut microbiome affect stool consistency?

-A balanced community of microorganisms generally promotes a evenly shaped, well-lubricated stool, while a disturbed microbial balance can be associated with hard, lumpy, or inconsistent stool.
+A balanced community of gut microbes generally promotes a uniformly shaped, well-lubricated stool, while a disturbed microbial balance can be associated with hard, lumpy, or inconsistent stool.

 What is the connection between gut flora and chronic constipation?